 The Finance Act 2008 introduced an amendment to the Workers' Welfare Fund Ordinance, 1971 (WWF Ordinance).
-As a result of this amendment it may be construed that all Collective Investment Schemes / Mutual Funds (CISs) / Pension Funds whose income exceeds Rs.
-0.5 million in a tax year, have been brought within the scope of the WWF Ordinance, thus rendering them liable to pay contribution to WWF at the rate of two percent of their accounting or taxable income, whichever is higher.
-In this regard, a Constitutional Petition has been filed by certain CISs through their trustees in the Honorable High Court of Sindh (SHC), challenging the applicability of WWF to the CISs / pension funds, which is pending adjudication.
-However, without prejudice to the above, the Management Company made a provision for WWF contribution in the annual financial statements for the year ended June 30, 2010
+As a result of this amendment it may be construed that all Collective Investment Schemes / mutual funds (CISs) whose income exceeds Rs 0.5 million in a tax year, have been brought within the scope of the WWF Ordinance, thus rendering them liable to pay contribution to WWF at the rate of two percent of their accounting or taxable income, whichever is higher.
+In this regard, a constitutional petition has been filed by certain CISs through their trustees in the Honourable High Court of Sindh, challenging the applicability of WWF to the CISs, which is pending adjudication.

-During the year ended June 30, 2011, a clarification was issued by the Ministry of Labour and Manpower (the Ministry) on July 8, 2010 which stated that mutual funds are not liable to contribute to WWF on the basis of their income.
-However on December 14, 2010 the Ministry filed its response against the Constitutional Petition requesting the Court to dismiss the same.
-This response was contradictory to the earlier clarification issued by the Ministry.
-Show cause notices were then issued by the Federal Board of Revenue (FBR) to several mutual funds (CISs) / pension funds for the collection of WWF.
-In respect of such show cause notices, certain mutual funds (CISs) / pension funds have been granted stay by the Honorable SHC on the basis of the pending Constitutional Petition as referred to above.
+During the year ended June 30, 2011, a clarification was issued by the Ministry of Labour and Manpower (the Ministry) which stated that mutual funds are not liable to contribute to WWF on the basis of their income.
+However, on December 14, 2010 the Ministry filed its response against the Constitutional petition requesting the court to dismiss the petition.
+According to the legal counsel who is handling the case, there is a contradiction between the aforementioned clarification issued by the Ministry and the response filed by the Ministry in Court.

-In March 2013, a three member bench of the Sindh High Court in its judgement on various Constitutional Petitions challenging the amendments brought in the WWF Ordinance, 1971 through the Finance Act, 2006, and the Finance Act, 2008, held that WWF is a tax and consequently, the amendments introduced in the Workers' Welfare Fund Ordinance, 1971 through the Finance Act, 2006 and 2008 respectively (Money Bills) do not suffer from any constitutional or legal infirmity.
-This judgement was in contrast to the July 2011 single member bench decision of the Honorable Lahore High Court which had held such amendments as unlawful and unconstitutional for the reason that they were made through the money bills.
-For the CISs and pension funds, the issue of chargeability or otherwise of WWF levy to the CISs / pension funds is currently pending before the Honorable SHC.

-In view of the pending decision, the Management Company of the Fund, as a matter of abundant caution, has continued to maintain the provision for WWF amounting to Rs.
-9.337 million (2012: Rs.
-2.721 million) in these financial statements.
-Had the same not been made the net asset value per unit /return of the Fund would have been higher by Re.
-0.01934 per unit.
+During the year ended June 30, 2012, the Honourable Lahore High Court (LHC) in a Constitutional Petition relating to the amendments brought in the WWF Ordinance, 1971 through the Finance Act, 2006, and the Finance Act, 2008, has declared the said amendments as unlawful and unconstitutional and struck them down.
+The Management Company is hopeful that the decision of the LHC will lend further support to the Constitutional Petition which is pending in the SHC.
+However, pending the decision of the said constitutional petition, the Management Company, as a matter of abundant caution, has decided to continue to maintain the provision for WWF amounting to Rs.
+2.721 million in these financial statements.
+Had the same not been made the net asset value per unit / return of the Fund would have been higher by Rs 0.0102 / 0.16% per unit respectively.